McKay correspondence over non algebraically closed fields: Preliminaries

-In this paper we are interested in the case $X=\A_K^2$ over fields $K$ of characteristic $0$.
-Then it is known, that the $G$-Hilbert scheme is irreducible, nonsingular and that $\tau:\GHilb_K\A^2_K\to\A^2_K/G$ is birational and the minimal resolution (for algebraically closed $K$ \cite{ItNm96}, \cite{ItNm99}, \cite{Is02}, \cite{BKR01}; the statements for non algebraically closed $K$ follow, use that for $K\to C$ the algebraic closure the base extension $(\GHilb_K\A^2_K)_C\to(\A^2_K/G)_C$ identifies with the natural morphism $\XHilb{G_C}_C\A^2_C\to\A^2_C/G_C$).
+\begin{prop} The $G$-Hilbert scheme $\GHilb_K\A^2_K$ is irreducible and nonsingular.
+The morphism $\tau\colon\GHilb_K\A^2_K\to\A^2_K/G$ is birational and the minimal resolution of $\A^2_K/G$. \end{prop} \begin{proof} This is known for algebraically closed fields of characteristic $0$ \cite{ItNm96}, \cite{ItNm99}, \cite{BKR01}.
+From this the statements about irreducibility and nonsingularity for not necessarily algebraically closed $K$ follow, use that for $C$ the algebraic closure $(\GHilb_K\A^2_K)_C\cong \XHilb{G_C}_C\A^2_C$ (see \cite{Bl11}).
+The morphism $\tau\colon\GHilb_K\A^2_K\to\A^2_K/G$ is known to be birational.
+The base extension $(\GHilb_K\A^2_K)_C\to(\A^2_K/G)_C$ identifies with the natural morphism $\XHilb{G_C}_C\A^2_C \to\A^2_C/G_C$ (follows directly from the functorial definition of $\tau$, see e.g.~\cite{Bl11}).
+So the statement about minimality as well follows from the same statement for algebraically closed fields. \end{proof}